 TERMINATION & CANCELLATION

 Either party may terminate an Agreement upon written notice to the other party.

 12.1.1.
 Risbeys Photography may terminate this Agreement (1) if you fail to pay any sums due to Risbeys Photography as they fall due; (2) if, in Risbeys Photography ‘s reasonable opinion, you do not attend appointment needed so Risbeys Photography can carry out its agreed service; or (3) you violate this TOS or any agreement incorporated into it by reference.

 12.1.2.
 We may terminate a particular Order, or aspect of the Services, if a Third Party ceases to make components of them available to us, or if providing them to you becomes cost prohibitive.

 12.1.3.
 If Risbeys cancel a service contract at any time due to clause 12.1.1.
 You shall forfeit any monies paid.
 In addition you will be eligible to pay a sum equal to 50% average contract value.
 The said sum shall be payable as compensation as an estimate of the loss that Risbeys Photography would suffer.

 12.3.
-48 hours notice must be given on all changes of appointment.
+3 full working days notice must be given on all changes of appointment.
 Failure to give notice to Risbeys will result in an appointment deposit being forfeited.
 Further appointment will require a new deposit to be paid.